mizztgc/infinitas-for-linux/README.md

 Q: Will this script work with other Konaste games?

-A: This script is specifically meant for beatmania IIDX INFINITAS, but it should work for other Konaste games, due to them having similar requirements and utilizing similar core technologies, such as Visual C++ 2010.
+A: This script is specifically meant for beatmania IIDX INFINITAS, you're more than welcome to attempt to use this as a base to install other Konaste games, such as SOUND VOLTEX EXCEED GEAR and ボンバーガール (Bomber Girl).

+Q: Can I play this game on a Steam Deck?

+A: I don't own a Steam Deck, so I cannot verify if this game will work on it or not.
+And if it does, **you *MUST* play in desktop mode**.